2qx/vermont.cool/empathy/REDME.md

 ## A bad trajectory

 As we are latently aware, we are of a pandemic of apathy.

 A lot of people are declining in mental health from a disconnection with each other and reality.
 Tech-goons are openly tweaking their apps to extinguish our sense of empathy and divide us along political and ideological lines.
 More and more people are being increasingly bombarded with disinformation, hateful rhetoric and depictions of violence.
 And the end result is showing up in real life interactions.
 More and more people have stopped caring or communicating with large groups of folks.
 A lot of folks are now retreating deeply into emotional connections with AI, far far away from the real world and real people.

 Just a few years ago, we had the "pandemic of the unvaccinated".
 But it was actually us, as a society.
 We gave up a bit on engaging with our fellow citizens who had fallen prey to disinformation.
 A lot of folks developed an aversion to discussing masks and vaccines because a significant fraction of the population was so vehemently opposed and conspiratorial that we just ended up dropping those topics to avoid conflict.

-And, of course, we got into this pandemic spiral largely because every safeguard and expectation for what SHOULD have happened to control a novel epidemic failed.
+And, of course, we got into this pandemic spiral largely because every safeguard and expectation for what *SHOULD* have happened to control a novel epidemic failed.
 The United States came in last in the world on a long list of metrics including being able to rebound like other countries did.

-Finally, perhaps MOST dangerously of all, folks in our society with the means to intervene in a public health emergency were taught a truly terrible lesson.
+Finally, perhaps *MOST* dangerously of all, folks in our society with the means to intervene in a public health emergency were taught a truly terrible lesson.
 The lesson was that delay and inaction causes the potential financial reward for acting in an event to increase exponentially as the scale of the crisis grows.
 Leaders and industry titans learned how to turn public problems into exponential profit, which can be the terminal mechanic of countries in a downward spiral.

 But our brave little state is special.
 We have an advantage, an advantage in time, for the near future.

 If we can collectively spot a potential problem early enough, we could begin to stop it ourselves effectively for free, while it's still an imperceptible speck.
 And we wouldn't need billionaires or politicians to help us.
 (Their malicious actions and calculated delay would be less likely to harm us later too.)

-## A unique speck
+## A very unique speck

 So, where is this specific strand of danger and how to we stop it?